 - Confirm and your iPhone will reset, power off and reboot.

-How would you like to use an old iPhone?
-Share your feedback with us on Facebook, Twitter, and Telegram.
+So, which device are you planning to switch to?
+We’d be glad to know your pick on Facebook, Twitter, and Telegram.
 Also, make sure to download our app to read other useful tips and tricks for your iPhone and iPad.